-Since 2016, I have held a temporary part-time position as associate professor of global health at NTNU.
+Since 2016, I have held temporary part-time positions as associate professor of global health at NTNU.
 In this role, I have supported the establishment of a new master's programme in global health.
-I have given lectures on the topics of resilience, research design, theoretical foundations in global health, ethics and moral debates in global health, pregnancy and violence in the global south, gender-based violence and maternal health.
+I give lectures on the topics of resilience, research design, theoretical foundations in global health, ethics and moral debates in global health, pregnancy and violence in the global south, gender-based violence and maternal health.
 I share responsibility for reviewing and providing input on student research protocols, grading assignments, developing examinations, course coordination, and supervising and examining thesis research projects.

 Future research ideas

-I am interested in contributing to future research collaborations and supervising master's student research on topics and study designs such as below (list is not exhaustive):
+I am interested in contributing to future research collaborations and supervising master's and PhD research on topics and study designs such as below (list is not exhaustive):

 - designing / adapting / improving research tools to measure: (i) domestic violence in pregnancy in clinical settings, (ii) the quality of maternity care, (iii) the cultural competence of healthcare providers

 - developing and evaluating the effectiveness and acceptability of pedagogical tools designed to 'transform' health care (for example, theatre-based role play for health providers to reflect on medical ethics)

 - ethnographic research on experiences of immigrant women with maternity care in Norway

 - developing and evaluating psychosocial support interventions to improve postpartum health for immigrant women who have experienced distressing or unsatisfactory births in Norway